compose-run/client/README.md

 Each named state in Compose is analogous to a database table.
 However instead of using SQL or another query language, you simply use client-side JavaScript to slice and dice the state to get the data you need.

 Of course this doesn't scale past what state fits inside the user's browser.
-However we find that this limitation is find for the purposes of prototyping an MVP of up to hundreds of active users.
+However we find that this limitation is workable for prototyping an MVP of up to hundreds of active users.

 We plan to launch `useCloudQuery` soon, which will enable you to run _server-side JavaScript_ on your state before sending it to the client, largely removing this size limitation, while still keeping the JavaScript as the "query language".